i toss my head off i cry with agony that they may laugh but they only stare

 ah, i get it i must be their judge

-I found this poem in the basement of the Wits Art Museum one Saturday morning a few weeks ago.
-It stopped me dead in my tracks.
-The man who wrote it, Wokpo Jensma, is one of the great enigmas of South African cultural history.
-Born in 1939 in the Eastern Cape, he studied at two of South Africa’s leading Afrikaans universities and rose to artistic prominence in the 1960s.
-He married across the color line in Botswana and suffered from schizophrenia.
+I encountered this poem in the basement of the Wits Art Museum one Saturday morning a few weeks ago, and it stopped me dead in my tracks.
+I had to know more about the author of these haunting lines.
+It turns out that the man who wrote them, Wokpo Jensma, is one of the great enigmas of South African cultural history.
+Born in 1939 in the Eastern Cape, he studied at two of South Africa’s leading Afrikaans universities and made a name for himself as a poet in the 1960s.
+He married across the color line (in Botswana, where it was legal) and suffered from schizophrenia.
 In 1993, according to the sources I could find, he “disappeared.”

-I’m thinking about this in the context of a comedy show I saw later that day, the Blacks Only Comedy Tour, at the massive Italian-ish resort monstrosity Emperor’s Palace, near O. R. Tambo International Airport.
-There’s a lot I could say about this show.
-The tickets were expensive and I didn’t like the venue at all: I was seated almost at the back of an enormous convention center ballroom.
-It was a sold-out show: 3,500 people in stackable plastic chairs, the vast majority of whom were seated on the same plane.
-If it wasn’t for the six big screens throughout the room I wouldn’t have seen a damn thing.
+I’m thinking about this in the context of a comedy show I saw later that day.
+It was a Blacks Only Comedy Tour event, at the massive casino monstrosity called Emperor’s Palace, near Johannesburg’s main airport.
+The tickets were expensive and I didn’t like the venue at all: I was seated only a few rows from the very back of an enormous convention center ballroom.
+It was a sold-out show: 3,500 people in stackable plastic chairs on a flat convention floor.
+If it wasn’t for the six big screens hung from the ceiling I wouldn’t have seen a thing.

 People often ask me what sets South African comedy apart from comedy in America or in other countries, and I never feel like I have a satisfying answer.
 Laughter is one of the things that unites us as a species; almost everyone, the world over, likes to laugh, even if they have different ideas and theories about what laughing means.
 And of course laughing never means just one thing: it usually means many different things all at once.
-But if I say that South African humour (or French or women’s or queer humour, for that matter, is [blank]), I immediately pigeonhole that tradition in a way that can never stand up to scrutiny.
+But if I say that South African humour (or French or women’s or queer humour, for that matter), is such-and-such, I immediately pigeonhole that tradition in a way that can never stand up to scrutiny.
+If comedians thought like that the world would be a much less creative place.

-Maybe my stance will change by the end of my travels here, but for right now all I feel I can say is that South African comedy is special because it’s from South Africa.
+Maybe my stance will change by the end of my travels here, but for now all I feel I can say is that South African comedy is special because it’s from South Africa.
 First and foremost, that means an overwhelming concern with diversity.
-Diversity of race, diversity of language, diversity of culture; diversity of truths, even, in an era of fake news.
-South Africa’s incredible diversity lends itself easily and uneasily to the absurd.
-This, after all, is a country where so many seemingly unreconcilable things coexist together in one place.
-It’s a country where some of the most crushing poverty in the world exists cheek-by-jowl with some of the most ostentatious wealth, and where former oppressors and formerly oppressed are expected to live together in harmony.
+Diversity of race, diversity of language, diversity of culture—diversity of truths, even in an era of fake news.
+South Africa’s incredible diversity lends itself easily to the absurd.
+After all, this is a country where so many unreconcilable things somehow manage to coexist.
+It’s a country where some of the most crushing poverty in the world exists cheek-by-jowl with some of the most ostentatious wealth.
 It’s a country where the ruling party officially espouses socialist rhetoric while bolstering one of the most monopolistic and influential corporate regimes in the world.
 By laughing about it, South Africans name that absurdity and make it less powerful, less intimidating.

-When people are laughing, their guard is down, after all, and they’re prepared to hear things they would avoid otherwise.
-Yet humour also has limits.
-To paraphrase the puppet Chester Missing, after he goaded his ventriloquist (the only white comic in the line-up) to apologise to the audience for apartheid, “You see that?
+When people are laughing, their guard is down, after all, and they’re prepared to listen to things they would avoid hearing about otherwise.
+Yet humor also has limits.
+To quote Chester Missing, speaking to a hushed auditorium after goading Koch, his ventriloquist (the only white comic in the line-up) to apologise for apartheid on the spot, “You see that?
 Absolutely fokol has changed.”
-Naming absurdity disarms it for a while, but doesn’t resolve it.
+Naming absurdity disarms it for a while, but resolves nothing.

-We find the same tension in Jensma’s poem.
-Jensma’s narrator wants to please the people watching him, perhaps hoping that doing so will cause their abasement to end.
-Yet their desires are mismatched; the crowd wants a “judge.”
+We find the same paradox in Jensma’s poem.
+His narrator wants to please the people watching, perhaps hoping that doing so will cause his abasement to end.
+Yet their desires are mismatched; the crowd wants a judge.
 And this is, in many ways, the dilemma of comedy: the audience usually wants both a judge and a jester.
-A judge to recognise and validate pains and difficulties that too often go unacknowledged, and a jester to deflate that pain and frustration with jokes.
-Nothing is resolved, but we’re left still wanting more.
+A judge to pass judgement, and a jester to reassure it that there are no consequences; comedy demands recognition, but not repentance.
 Like moths to a porchlight, the dance continues.
-And in a country where so much else seems unresolved, it seems appropriate that stand-up comedy would be so popular.
+Living in a country where so much seems unresolved, it seems fitting that South Africans would be more comfortable than most with loose ends.

 The “African History” part of this website’s brief has been sorely neglected this year owing to my comprehensive exams, but I hope to change all that this summer, having more time on my hands.
 I’m particularly excited to share the link below, the first peer-reviewed article of my graduate career.
 It’s been a long time coming, and it focuses on themes I’ve already written a bit about on this site: the early 20th century satirist Stephen Black, and his work’s parallels with Leon Schuster’s post-apartheid films.
 The link to a free PDF will expire when enough people click on it, but if you have access to the South African Theatre Journal through a university library it should not be difficult to access it that way.